Preetam2114/Automail/README.md

 # Automail

-Automail is a open source python package licensed under MIT for making bulk mailing easy.
+Automail is a open source python package for making bulk mailing easy.

 The distribution is available on various platforms :
 * [Automail on PyPI](https://pypi.org/project/Automail):link: